 My first book, Political Protest in Contemporary Africa (Cambridge University Press) received an honorable mention for Best Book of 2018 from the African Politics Conference Group.
 It explores how class politics drive African protests, with an emphasis on Niger and Senegal.

 My current work investigates why protests succeed or fail around the world.
-My next book, forthcoming from Beacon Press in fall 2024, translates my scholarship for the general public.
-It is tentatively titled Data-Driven Protest: How the New Science of Social Movements Can Empower Activists.
+My next book, forthcoming from Beacon Press on August 20, 2024, translates my scholarship for the general public.
+It is called The New Science of Social Change: A Modern Handbook for Activists and is now available for pre-order.

 I am a regular consultant for governmental and non-governmental organizations, focusing on impact evaluation and policy analysis.